TalvinStrannik/TalvinStrannik/README.md

 # Data Scientist Profile

 Hi there!
-My name is Dzianis Sarnatski, and I want to become a Data Scientist.
-In this repository, I share my projects, research, and skills in data analysis.
+In this repository, I share projects, research, and skills in data analysis.

 ## About Me

-I really love mathematics and hardware!
-Therefore, this repository has a special focus on machine learning and data analytics projects on hardware platforms.
-I love to come up with and try to implement different projects!
-Some are only in the beginning stages.
-While working on projects, I learned how to work in a team and mastered business communication skills!
+I'm too lazy to fill it out...

 I utilize various tools and technologies in my projects, including: